LBacchiani/session-subtyping-tool/README.md

 Besides the aforementioned requirements, to use the source code version you will need:
 - [Python (3.X version)](https://www.python.org/downloads/)
 - [Ghc](https://www.haskell.org/platform/)
+- You will need to make ANTLR4 generating files into gen/
 - Depending on your setup, you might need to install extra Haskell packages (GHC's complaints will help you figure these out and you can install them with `cabal`).
-- **Linux distribution only:** you will need to edit `general_config.json` inserting the command used to open images from command line.
-- **Linux distribution only:** you might need to install Tkinter Python package.
+- Depending on your setup, you might need to install extra Python packages (Python's complaints will help you figure these out and you can install them).

 ### Compiling Haskell sources:
 Here, we assume that you have a terminal open and that you are in one of the folder containing Haskell source code in session-type-utilities subdirectories (do the same for all algorithms and type viewer)